livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 When ready for submission, the author uploads the final article PDF (created using the [LiveCoMS templates](https://github.com/livecomsjournal/article_templates), discussed above) and a link to the GitHub site for the article.
 [General Scholastica submission instructions are available through on the Scholastica help page](http://help.scholasticahq.com/customer/portal/articles/1218626), our journal management system.
 There are a [few additional LiveCoMS submission instructions](http://www.livecomsjournal.org/for-authors).

-The authors must also submit with the final article PDF:
+For the submission, along with the final article pdf:

   * As part of the submission form, authors will suggest 4-5 reviewers.
   * As a single PDF file, a copy of their presubmission letter, appended with the response recieved from the Section Lead Editor approving the presubmission and specifying any changes or modifications to the scope the editors requested.
 The authors should also include a description of deviations, if any, from what was laid out in the presubmission letter, with a rationale for why the changes were made.
 This should be uploaded as a "Supporting File", with the descriptor "Presubmission Letter".